 What is Honors in Cognitive Science vs. the LSA Honors Program vs. University Honors vs. Degrees with Distinction?

 Honors in Cognitive Science.
-The requirements for receiving honors in Cognitive Science are being a declared Cognitive Science major, having a minimum cumulative GPA of 3.4, and submitting an approved thesis via the process outline above.
+The requirements for receiving honors in Cognitive Science are: (1) being a declared Cognitive Science major, (2) having a minimum cumulative GPA of 3.4, and (3) submitting an approved thesis via the process outlined below.
 Registration in the COGSCI Independent Study Courses (497 and 499) is optional.
 Students may pursue Honors in Cognitive Science without previous affiliation with the LSA Honors Program.
-Upon declaring the honors major (through an advising appointment at the Weinberg Institute) students are affiliated with the Honors Program and have access to all the resources they provide.
-Students who complete an honors thesis graduate with “honors,” “high honors,” or “highest honors,” which is noted on the diploma and the official transcript.
-These honors are given the department based on the quality of the work submitted.
+Upon declaring the honors major (by submitting an Honors Thesis Application) students are affiliated with the Honors Program and have access to all the resources they provide.
+Students who complete their honors requirements graduate with “honors,” “high honors,” or “highest honors,” which is noted on the diploma and the official transcript.
+These honors are given by Cognitive Science based on the quality of the work submitted.